OSU-SRLab/SpARKFuseValidation/README.md

 # SpARKFuseValidation
-Custom Python Scripts for the Manuscript
+Custom Python Scripts for the Manuscript: Validation of a targeted RNAseq assay for kinase fusion detection in solid tumors